Configuring SSH Access for PCF

 cf enable-ssh APP-NAME.

-For AWS deployments, where the infrastructure offers load-balancing as a service through ELBs, the deployment operator can provision an ELB to balance load across the SSH proxy instances.
-You should configure this ELB to listen to TCP traffic on the port given in
+For IaaSes where load-balancing is available as a service, you should provision a load balancer to balance load across SSH proxy instances.
+Configure this load balancer to forward incoming TCP traffic on port